Norfolk, Virginia

-Bordered to the west by the Elizabeth River and to the north by the Chesapeake Bay, the city shares land borders with the independent cities of Chesapeake to its south and Virginia Beach to its east.
-With coastline along multiple bodies of water, Norfolk has many miles of riverfront and bayfront property, including beaches on the Chesapeake Bay.

-The coastal zones are important for the economy.
-The largest naval base in the world, Naval Station Norfolk, is located in Norfolk along with one of NATO's two Strategic Command headquarters.
-Additionally Norfolk is an important contributor to the Port of Virginia.
+Norfolk was established in 1682 as a colonial seaport.
+Strategically located at the confluence of the Elizabeth River and Chesapeake Bay, it quickly developed into a major center for trade and shipbuilding.
+During the American Revolution and War of 1812, its port and naval facilities made it a critical military target.
+Norfolk's prominence grew in the 20th century with the expansion of the U.S. Navy, particularly through the establishment of Naval Station Norfolk in 1917, which remains the world's largest naval base.

+Norfolk is an important contributor to the Port of Virginia and houses one of NATO's two Strategic Command headquarters.
 It is home to Maersk Line, Limited, which manages the world's largest fleet of US-flag vessels.
-This low-lying coastal infrastructure is very vulnerable to sea level rise, with water levels expected to rise by more than 5.5 feet by the end of the 21st century.

-The city has a long history as a strategic military and transportation point, where many railroad lines started.
-It is linked to its neighbors by an extensive network of interstate highways, bridges, tunnels, and three bridge-tunnel complexes.
+The city has numerous cultural institutions including the Nauticus maritime museum, Chrysler Museum of Art, and Virginia Zoo.
+Norfolk has many miles of riverfront and bayfront areas, including beaches on the Chesapeake Bay.

 History

 Before 1607

-In the late sixteenth century, the area on which Norfolk now sits was inhabited by the Chesepian people.
-William Strachey recorded that their settlements were destroyed by the Powhatan shortly before the establishment of Jamestown in 1607.
+In the late sixteenth century, the area that is now Norfolk was inhabited by the Chesepian people, who referred to the land as "K'che-sepi-ack."
+According to historical accounts from William Strachy, the Chesepian settlements were destroyed by the Powhatan shortly before the establishment of Jamestown in 1607.

-Colonial Era
+Colonial era

 Norfolk's lands were some of the first to draw settlers from the Virginia Colony, although Norfolk would not be incorporated as a town until the 1700s.
-When the establishment of the House of Burgesses introduced representative government to the colony in 1619, governor Sir George Yeardley divided the developed portion the colony into four incorporated jurisdictions, termed citties.
+When the establishment of the House of Burgesses introduced representative government to the colony in 1619, governor Sir George Yeardley divided the developed portion of the colony into four incorporated jurisdictions, termed citties.
 The land on which Norfolk now sits fell under Elizabeth Cittie incorporation.

 In 1634 King Charles I reorganized the colony into a system of shires, and Elizabeth Cittie became Elizabeth City Shire.
+Elizabeth City Shire (now the city of Hampton) included all land that today comprises the cities of Hampton, Norfolk, Virginia Beach, Portsmouth, Chesapeake and Suffolk.
 After persuading 105 people to settle in the colony, Adam Thoroughgood (who had immigrated to Virginia in 1622 from King's Lynn, Norfolk, England) was granted a large land holding, through the head rights system, along the Lynnhaven River in 1636.

 When the South Hampton Roads portion of the shire was separated, Thoroughgood suggested the name of his birthplace for the newly formed New Norfolk County.
 One year later, it was divided into two counties, Upper Norfolk and Lower Norfolk (the latter now incorporated into the City of Norfolk), chiefly on Thoroughgood's recommendation.
 This area of Virginia became known as the place of entrepreneurs, including men of the Virginia Company of London.